karbachinsky/tic_tac_toe/README.md

 ## Tic-tac-toe reinforcement learning example

-Just for fun example how to learn semple feed-forward Neural network to play tic-tac-toe game.
+Example how to learn sample Q-learning algorithm to play tic-tac-toe game or custom-sized fields.

 Run to learn and play with computer:
 ```